Anna Kelly: Career

 One of her first jobs was as a typist and stenographer to George Moore, who raised her wages to £2 a week from the 10s. paid by the agency.
-Through Moore she was introduced to a number of prominent figures in the Irish literary revival, and also worked for the publishing house, Maunsel.
+Through Moore she was introduced to a number of prominent figures in the Irish literary revival, and also worked for the publishing house, Maunsel and Roberts.
 Despite her family's disapproval, Kelly was a member of Cumann na mBan, serving in the GPO in the Easter Rising.
-She joined the office staff of Sinn Féin in their headquarters at 6 Harcourt Street, Dublin in 1917.
+She joined the office staff of Sinn Féin in their headquarters at 6 Harcourt Street, Dublin in 1917 and continued working in various roles including the Propaganda/Publicity Department until long after the end of the Irish Civil War.
 There, she worked as secretary and general assistant to Patrick O'Keeffe, the party's general secretary.
 In this role she was the minute taker at numerous meetings including the party's central council.
 For the inaugural sitting of the first Dáil Éireann on 21 January 1919, she prepared notes.
 She later served as a secretary to Michael Collins, preparing briefings for foreign correspondents, typed and mimeographed the news sheet of the Dáil department of publicity, and assisting in the collating and composing Irish Bulletin from 1919 to 1921.
 She did all of this during the dangerous and underground times of the Irish War of Independence.
 Throughout this time she was known as "Miss Fitz", retaining the lifelong nicknames of "Fitz" and "Fitzie".
 During the Irish Civil War she worked on the Republican War News, an anti-treaty publication, which led to her arrest by Free State authorities in late 1922.
 She was imprisoned in Mountjoy, then Kilmainham where she went on hunger strike, and then the North Dublin Union from which she escaped with a number of fellow female prisoners, but was rearrested in May 1923.
 After the ceasefire, she was released.